sourcecrypto/sourcecrypto.github.io/README.md

 * Project Overview

 ### Introduction
-At crypt0library.net, there are thousands of links organized categorically on an ever expanding array of crypto-related topics.
+At crypt0library.net, there are thousands of links organized categorically on an ever-expanding array of crypto-related topics.
 Becoming familiar with the many facets of crypto is a monumental task.
-Finding quality infomration requires a lot of background research, familiarity with the community, and following the sources of quality sources.
+Finding quality information requires a lot of background research, familiarity with the community, and following the sources of quality sources.

-We’ve started by focusing on fundamentals; general crypto topics; and specific projects that are oldest, most dominant, respected, influential, etc. There are many new projects, but plenty of other research groups are focused on ICOs.
-The plan is to eventually cover all types of crypto knowledge, along with all of the top (somenumber) crypto projects.
+We’ve started by focusing on fundamentals; general crypto topics; and specific projects that are the oldest, most dominant, respected, influential, etc. There are many new projects, but plenty of other research groups are focused on ICOs.
+The plan is to eventually cover all types of crypto knowledge, along with all of the top (some number) crypto projects.
 Seeking the highest quality technical information along with the best criticism, regardless of our personal opinions.

 There are currently 125 different channels, with thousands of resources, each devoted to a particular aspect of crypto.
 Obviously knowledge can't be so easily compartmentalized, but we do our best.
 We also happen to have the largest, freely-available, collection of learning materials about trading and evaluating cryptocurrencies\icos than can be found anywhere else.
 If you're interested in that type of thing.